pnbruckner/homeassistant-config/docs/life360.md

 >__NOTE__: Do not download the file by using the link above directly.
 Rather, click on it, then on the page that comes up use the `Raw` button.

 >__NOTE__: Releases prior to 2.2.0 required two different life360.py files to be installed.
 That is no longer required.
 There is just the one indicated above now.
+The other was moved to [PyPI](https://pypi.org/project/life360/) and will be installed automatically.

 Then add the desired configuration.
 Here is an example of a typical configuration:
 ```yaml